cicilishuaili/Pink-and-Shrink/README.md

 ## Problem
+How do product descriptions varies across the gender aisle?
+Are they a reflection of specilized functional design or an appeal to more stereotypical perception?
 Can we predict the "gender" of an item, solely based on its descriptions?

 ## Data Source
 There is no online market more ubiquitous than Amazon.
 The product descriptions can be available via their Amazon Product Advertisement API.
 Although it is a bit restrictive in the amount of information that is easily accessible, it will do as initial exploration that can still reveal useful insights.